kamax-matrix/mxgwd/README.md

 - `action` to match Actions
 - `method` to match HTTP methods
 - `path` to match URL paths
+- `to` to overwrite the target URL defined at the host level

 #### Actions
 As actions represent well-defined messages and/or endpoints from the Matrix specification, the default Matrix naming scheme